Driving the Digital Transformation with Augmented Reality

 Consider the implication of such capabilities on three areas pertinent to manufacturing:

 Product development – Augmented reality applications in IoT can be effective in the product design review phase, when new products require testing and evaluation.
 AR offers the possibility of evaluating 3D virtual models of new products, which can be easily modified, in their real context of use, without having to take the time and to bear the cost of producing real prototypes.
+More about the key role of Augmented Reality in Industry 4.0 for Manufacturing.

 Maintenance – Suppose an operator’s machine breaks down.
 An AR app can diagnose the machine problem and visually guides the operator or maintenance person through quick and easy repairs.
 The AR program displays superimposed information on the operator’s tablet regarding how to execute the specific repair.